Quebec, Vermont & New Hampshire Fall Foliage

 DAY 2 B,L

 This morning is our first peek at the fall colors we’ve come to see.
 Has Jack Frost been our friend, or do we need to be more patient?
-We arrive at the Flume Visitor Center for a walk, then head to the Omni Mount Washington Resort, one of the last of New Hampshire’s grand hotels, where a delicious lunch awaits us.
+We head to the Omni Mount Washington Resort, one of the last of New Hampshire’s grand hotels, where a delicious lunch awaits us.
 Then it’s over the border and into Sherbrooke, Québec, where we lodge one night.

 DAY 3 B